The Ukrainian Genocide

 "The work of these special 'commissions' and 'brigades' was marked by the utmost severity.
 They entered the villages and made the most thorough searches of the houses and barns of every peasant.
 They dug up the earth and broke into the walls of buildings and stoves in which the peasants tried to hide their last handfuls of food."

 To escape death by starvation, people in the villages ate anything that was edible: grass, acorns, even cats and dogs.
-Contemporary Soviet police archives contain descriptions of the immense suffering and despair of Ukrainian farmers, including instances of lawlessness, theft, lynching and even cannibalism.
+Contemporary Soviet police archives contain descriptions of the immense suffering and despair of Ukrainian farmers, including instances of lawlessness, theft, lynching, and even cannibalism.

 This Famine, the Holodomor, resulted in widespread deaths and mass graves dug across the countryside.
 The official registers did not give a full accounting of what was happening across Ukraine - deaths often remained unregistered, cause of death was missing - to conceal the true situation.

-At the height of the Holodomor in June of 1933, Ukrainians were dying at a rate of 28 thousand people per day.
+At the height of the Holodomor in June of 1933, Ukrainians were dying at a rate of 28,000 people per day.
 Around 3.9 million Ukrainians died during the Holodomor of 1932-33 (as established in a 2015 study by a team of demographers from the Ukrainian Institute of Demographic and Social Studies, and the University of North Carolina-Chapel Hill).

-While Ukrainians were dying, the Soviet state extracted 4,270,000 tons of grain from Ukraine in 1932, enough to feed at least 12 million people for an entire year.
+While Ukrainians were dying, the Soviet state extracted 4.27 million tons of grain from Ukraine in 1932, enough to feed at least 12 million people for an entire year.
 Soviet records show that in January of 1933, there were enough grain reserves in the USSR to feed well over 10 million people.
 The government could have organized famine relief and could have accepted help from outside of the USSR.
 Moscow rejected foreign aid and denounced those who offered it, instead exporting Ukraine's grain and other foodstuffs abroad for cash.

 Most historians, who have studied this period in Ukrainian history, have concluded that the Famine was deliberate and linked to a broader Soviet policy to subjugate the Ukrainian people.
 With the fall of the Soviet Union and the opening of Soviet government archives (including archives of the security services), researchers have been able to demonstrate that Soviet authorities undertook measures specifically in Ukraine with the knowledge that the result would be the deaths of millions of Ukrainians by starvation.